-Internships run throughout the fall, spring, and summer semesters for college students.
-Although internships in all offices are unpaid, students gain invaluable work experience.
+Internships run throughout the fall, spring, and summer semesters for college students to gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally run 8:30 a.m.-5:00 p.m.

 In Washington, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
 Through this experience, interns learn about the legislative process and the many other functions of a congressional office.

-If you would like to apply for an internship with the Washington, D.C. office, please submit a cover letter, resume, three references, and a writing sample to Chris.Ringer@mail.house.gov.
-If you have any questions about the process or upcoming internships, please contact Chris Ringer.
+If you would like to apply for an internship with the Washington, D.C. office, please submit a cover letter, resume, three references, and a writing sample to Thomas.McAllister@mail.house.gov.
+If you have any questions about the process or upcoming internships, please contact Thomas McAllister.

 In my South Carolina offices, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.
 My district offices are open from 8:30AM-5:00PM Monday-Friday.
 A minimum of 10-12 hours/week is required for district internships.
 You may apply for an intership with my district office once you have registered for classes for the sememster in which you wish to intern.